Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 ## Deploy application updates

-Subsequent deployments can be run as follows.
+Subsequent deployments with new container images and Helm chart upgrades can be ran as follows:

 > `<resource-group-with-acr>` refers to the Resource Group with the `<short-name>` appended with `-App`.

 ### PowerShell

+In case you deployed the default developer environment with 3 layers (default):

+`./build-and-deploy-images.ps1 -ResourceGroupName <resource-group-with-acr> -L4ResourceGroupName <resource-group-L4-cluster> -L2ResourceGroupName <resource-group-L2-cluster>`

+### PowerShell

+In case you deployed a developer environment with 1 single layer and cluster (you edited the `deploy-az-dev-bootstrapper.ps1` script):

-`./build-and-deploy-images.ps1 -ResourceGroupName <resource-group-with-acr>`
+`./build-and-deploy-images.ps1 -ResourceGroupName <resource-group-with-acr> -L4ResourceGroupName <resource-group-L4-cluster>`

 ## Delete all developer environment Azure resources